 In order to qualify, the securities must generate enough income to cover the remaining principal and interest on the loan.
 Nevertheless, lenders may still be able to charge penalties and fees for defeasance.

-To qualify for a commercial real estate loan, be prepared to show the lender your business financials, personal and business credit scores, financial history, as well as a down payment of at least 20% of the property’s value.
+To qualify for a commercial real estate loan, be prepared to show the lender your business financials, personal/business credit scores, and financial history, as well as a down payment of at least 20% of the property’s value.

-Despite these differences among various lenders, there are still some common similarities.
-For example, solid credit, a high down payment, and a low loan-to-value ratio will almost always help you secure lower interest rates no matter what type of lender you work with.
+Despite the differences among various lenders, solid credit, a high down payment, and a low loan-to-value ratio will almost always help you secure lower interest rates no matter what type of lender you work with.

 It’s always best to be on the prepared side before you approach a lender.
 At a glance, here’s what you should expect to provide: